electricimp/Promise/README.md

 This function allows the developer to provide a failure function.
 The failure function should accept a single parameter, the error.

+### finally( *alwaysFunction* )

+This function allows the developer to provide a function that is executed once the promise is resolved or rejected, regardless of the success/failure.
+Accepts a single parameter – result or error.

 ## Example

 An example implementation of a promise is: